21 Most Beautiful Philippines Islands To Check (2023)

 The top of the Kanlon volcano

-Sikichor: the most mystical island
+7. Siquijor: the most mystical island

-Siquihor Island is located 19 kilometers south of Negros.
-Sikichor has long had a reputation as a mysterious, mystical place.
-Here and to this day live hereditary sorcerers and magicians, famous folk healers, who know how to prepare healing potions.
-The island has wonderful beaches and many natural attractions – caves, waterfalls, eco-park Bandila, butterfly reserve.
-The coral reefs surrounding the island are popular with divers.
+Siquijor island is located 19 kilometers south of Negros.
+Siquijor has long had a reputation as a mystical place.
+Even today you can find there hereditary sorcerers and magicians, famous folk healers, who know how to prepare healing potions.

 Waterfall on Siquijor Island, Philippines

-The triangular island of Koron, like a compass needle, points exactly to the south.
+The triangular Coron island, like a compass needle, points exactly to the south.
 The island is famous for its stunning diving locations, ranking among the top ten most famous in the world.
-A dozen and a half Japanese warships sunk by U.S. aircraft in the battles of World War II lie off the coast at a depth accessible to divers.
-Among them was the 115-meter aircraft carrier Akitsushima, on which seaplanes were based.
-Divers recently discovered a huge karst cave here, which can only be accessed through an underwater passage.
-It was called the Cathedral.
-At noon, sunlight enters the bowels through a hole in the vault, filling the cave with a ghostly glow.
+Many Japanese warships sunk by U.S. aircraft in the battles of World War II lie off the coast at a depth accessible to divers.

 A local natural attraction is the picturesque lakes that lie among the green hills.
 Three of them are connected to the sea by underground tunnels.
 Kayangan Lake is recognized as the cleanest body of water in Asia.